 What we need to do is separate the needs from the wants.
 Then we need to separate the wants from the comparisons and expectations of how we get those wants.

 We want the good feelings.
 We want the feeling of comfort, joy, love, connection, fun.
 And we work hard to get ourselves the things we need in order to have those feelings.
 Sometimes we have to endure a lot of pain to get the bigger/better things we need so we can have the good feelings we want.

-What if—just an idea, a crazy one, but hear me out—what if we paused our frantic rush for bigger/better/more?
+What if—just an idea, a crazy one, but hear me out—what if we paused our frantic rush for bigger, for better, for more?
 What if, instead, we spent some time thinking about the feelings we want to have?
 What if we figured out exactly what’s required to experience those feelings?
 More of them, lots of them, maybe even all the time.